 Le saviez-vous

-- AnecdotesNadja Regin was replaced by Gianna Maria Canale during production, though one of her poses from an actual production still of the film is used as a key visual on the British release poster.
+- AnecdotesNadja Regin was replaced by Gianna Maria Canale during production, though one of her poses from a production still of the film is used as a key visual on the British release poster.
 They just swapped the heads of the actresses.

 - GaffesAfter leaving Max and Carol, and trying to make an escape before the police arrive, Carliss jumps in the car in the left-handed driver's seat.
 The long shot of the car tearing down the hill then shows it to be a European version of the same car with the driver in a right-handed driver's seat.
 Various subsequent shots - close, long and from inside have Carliss appearing to be driving from the right seat, left seat and in between the two.